Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

 \section{Experiments and Results}

-We evaluate \acrshort{ours} performance on three datasets aligned with drug target identification, each involving prediction over \textit{Genes}: \begin{itemize} [itemsep=0.0pt,topsep=0pt,partopsep=0pt] \item \textbf{Held-out Biomedical Literature}: Predicting masked genes in biomedical literature sentences taken from abstracts published after the publication of the training data and retrieval corpus. \item \textbf{Gene Description Facts}: Predicting masked genes in sentences containing human-curated information about the gene, based on gene descriptions provided by UniProt \cite{uniprot2022}. \item \textbf{Clinical Trial Outcomes}: Retrospectively predicting success or failure in historical clinical trials based on evidence published before the trials, using the disease indication and drug target (gene). \end{itemize}
+We evaluate \acrshort{ours} performance on three datasets aligned with drug target identification, which we publicly release (Appendix \ref{appendix-eval-data-licenses}):

+\begin{itemize}[leftmargin=0.6cm, itemsep=-0.5pt] \item \textbf{Held-out Biomedical Literature}: Predicting masked genes in biomedical literature sentences from abstracts published after the publication of the training data and retrieval corpus. \item \textbf{Gene Description Facts}: Predicting masked genes in sentences from human-curated gene descriptions adapted from UniProt \cite{uniprot2022}. \item \textbf{Clinical Trial Outcomes}: Retrospectively predicting success or failure in clinical trials based on evidence published before the trials, using the disease indication and drug target (gene). \end{itemize}